01-edu/UX-UI/subjects/ux/lets-fight-harassment/competitive-analyss/README.md

 **Deliverables :**

-- A competitive report with an introduction that explains your main conclusions
+- A PDF document of a competitive report with an introduction that explains your main conclusions
 - A chart to show the competitive landscape, with 2 axes of your choice (digital, psychological, local, closeness to students, institutional, etc.)
 - A table to compare the organizations on 5 to 10 criteria